 1b.
-Risk-based immunization of children aged 8 months through 19 months during their second RSV season (must meet all criteria, may require additional guidance from local public health or health authorities):
+Risk-based immunization of children aged 8 months through 19 months during their second RSV season (must be in at least one high risk category):

 Timing: Generally, October 1 through March 31, unless use of nirsevimab outside of this time is currently recommended by regional experts or health authorities in response to local RSV activity.
 This seasonality is less likely outside the continental United States.